ndegealbert/ndegealbert/README.md

  <br/>

  ## About Me:
- I am Abel, a passionate and creative web developer with a strong background in computer science.
-I have experience in building responsive and user-friendly websites using the latest frontend technologies.
-I am always eager to learn new skills and collaborate with other developers on exciting projects.
-When I am not coding, I enjoy gaming and watching movies.
-I play a variety of games, such as Fortnite, Minecraft, Among Us, and Call of Duty.
-I also like to watch movies that are sci-fi, action, or comedy.
+I'm an experienced DevOps Engineer with 6+ years of developing and deploying web applications and APIs using JavaScript/TypeScript, Python, and Go.
+I'm proficient in AWS, Kubernetes, Jenkins, Terraform, and Ansible, with a strong focus on automation and scalability.
+I'm passionate about continuous learning and simplifying complex tasks through innovative solutions.
+I'm a collaborative team player with excellent communication skills, always eager to embrace new challenges and contribute to dynamic, fast-paced projects
 </div>